netsoftacademy/50DaysofDevOPs/2024/day39/README.md

-## Day 39 Getting Started with Container Management Docker
+## Day 39 Getting Started with Package Management Docker

   - Getting started with Virtualisation in Docker
   - Explain the Architecture of Docker